 Entrance fee: Check for the prices updates here.
 Prices for one entrance are 300 isk for children 0-12 years old, 2250 isk for teens 13-16 years old, 4500 isk for adults 17 years and older.
 You can also rent a bath towel for 900isk, swimwear for 900 isk, bathrobe for 1500 isk.

 Facilities: At Krauma you will have to choose between five relaxing natural geothermal baths, a cold tub, two calming saunas, and a relaxation room.
 There are showers and lockers to put your things on.
 Also, you can enjoy Icelandic food at Krauma restaurant.

-Opening hours: Krauma baths and restaurant is opening Thursday and Friday from 13 to 21 and Saturday and Sunday from 11 to 21.
+Opening hours: Krauma baths and restaurant is opening Monday to Sunday from 11:00 to 21:00.